Taking selfies: creative expression or narcissistic trend?

 The word “selfie” has become a worldwide phenomenon.
 America, Japan and India have civilians sticking their tongue out at their camera, waiting for bubbly Snapchat features to modify their expressions.
 China, Korea and Canada have taken leaps with the “selfie-stick” trend, where phones are held by plastic contraptions to extend the selfie range.
 It seems the whole world is participating in this trend- but what exactly is “the selfie?”

-Oxford’s Online Dictionary defines the selfie as: “self-portrait photograph, typically taken with a digital camera or camera phone held in the hand or supported by a selfie stick.
+Oxford’s Online Dictionary defines the selfie as: “a self-portrait photograph, typically taken with a digital camera or camera phone held in the hand or supported by a selfie stick.
 Selfies are often shared on social networking services such as Facebook, Instagram and Twitter.
 They are usually flattering and made to appear casual.
 Most selfies are taken with a camera held at arm’s length or pointed at a mirror.”

 These new ways to take a self-portrait have taken the world by storm.
 There are Bluetooth sticks which take your selfies from farther distances, sticks with attached tennis balls so you may always capture your pet’s attention, and even Snapchat filters which let your selfies become alive.